-There are certain companies posting a whole bunch of fake reviews online, including positive comments about their own clinic, and negative reviews about their competitors service.
+There are certain companies posting a whole bunch of fake reviews online, including positive comments about their own clinic, and negative write-ups about their competitors service.
 Companies like HeadPower in Toronto and Cosmetic Aesthetics in Miami are well known for this kind of activity, and they are by no means alone.

 There is no foolproof way to circumvent this issue.
 Just be aware of it, and trust your instincts.
 If a whole bunch of reviews for one particular scalp micropigmentation company all read similarly, were posted in a short space of time and just look fake, then they probably are.
-Not only should you discount those reviews, you should also avoid using the company altogether.
+Not only should you discount them, you should also avoid using the company altogether.
 After all, can you really trust a clinic that has already tried to lie to you?

 Other marketing tactics to avoid